-If you are a single older woman 60 and beyond, I would love to know how you feel about seeking a new romantic relationship at this point in your life?
-And for those who have been lucky enough to be in a long and happy marriage, congratulations!
-Mazel tov!
+If you are a single older woman 60 and beyond, are you seeking a new romantic relationship at this point in your life?
+For those who have been lucky enough to be in a long and happy marriage, congratulations and Mazel tov!
 May you have continued happiness.

 A study was done at the University of Bath in the U.K that found the odds of a woman 65-74 finding love was 1 in 304.
 But is love in the romantic sense what older women are looking for?
 I can only relate to my own experience.
 I was married for 23 years and was in a live-in relationship with a man for 15 years.
 Both died of cancer, and I was the primary caregiver.